Central New Mexico Correctional Facility

 Did You Know?

-Central New Mexico Correctional Facility is a state prison in New Mexico.
-To visit, you'll need to complete the New Mexico Corrections Department visitor application form (CD-100201.1).
+Central New Mexico Correctional Facility is part of the New Mexico Corrections Department (NMCD).
+To visit, you'll need to complete visitor application form CD-100201.1.

 This guide is based on feedback from 58 families and official facility documentation.
 Learn how we verify